singulatron/superplatform/README.md

 ## Highlights

-- Private: your chats never leave your computer
+- Private: your chats never leave your computer.
+Works even without an internet connection
-- Works without an internet connection
+- Real-time and fast: utilize your hardware and your time to their full extent
 - The prompt queue system lets you input many prompts at once - even across threads - they will be processed sensibly.
 You can leave threads and return - streaming won't be interrupted
 - A download manager makes sure your models are well kept
 - Run as a binary (exe, deb etc) locally, or on your servers